stevenocchipinti/blog/src/content/travel/2011-singapore-kuala-lumpur/2012-01-03-day-07-universal-studios-singapore.md

 ---
-title: Day 7 - Universal Studios Singapore
+title: Day 7
+subtitle: Universal Studios Singapore
 description: I'm not a big fan of theme parks, mainly because I don't like rides, but if Disney Sea in Tokyo is any example, rides are not the only thin...
 pubDate: "Jan 03 2012"
 source: https://sinkul2012.stevenocchipinti.com/2012/01/day-7-universal-studios-singapore.html